ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 If no data is passed back, the TEEP/HTTP Client simply informs its caller (e.g., the application installer) of success.

-If the TEEP Agent passes back a TAM URI with no message buffer, the TEEP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header field with the TEEP media type specified in {{I-D.ietf-teep-protocol}}, and an empty body.
+If the TEEP Agent passes back a TAM URI with no message, the TEEP/HTTP Client attempts to create session state, then sends an HTTP(S) POST to the TAM URI with an Accept header field with the TEEP media type specified in {{I-D.ietf-teep-protocol}}, and an empty body.
 The HTTP request is then associated with the TEEP/HTTP Client's session state.

-If the TEEP Agent instead passes back a TAM URI with a message buffer, the TEEP/HTTP Client attempts to create session state and handles the message buffer as specified in {{send-msg}}.
+If the TEEP Agent instead passes back a TAM URI with a message, the TEEP/HTTP Client attempts to create session state and handles the message as specified in {{send-msg}}.

 Session state consists of: